AkashKosuri/hackathon/README.md

-this is project abut therapy
+This is a project about therapy